THEBRAINCOCH/Excelencia/README.md

 <a href="https://www.odoo.com/#apps">...</a>

-Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.odoo.com">Open Source ERP</a> when you install several Apps.
+Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.Excelencia.com">Open Source ERP</a> when you install several Apps.

-Getting started with Odoo
+Getting started with Excelencia
 -------------------------

 For a standard installation please follow the <a href="https://www.odoo.com/documentation/14.0/administration/install.html">Setup instructions</a>